redis/redis-doc/docs/reference/protocol-spec.md

     -WRONGTYPE Operation against a key holding the wrong kind of value

 The first upper-case word after the `-`, up to the first space or newline, represents the kind of error returned.
-This word is called the **Error Prefix**.
+This word is called an _error prefix_.
-Note that the Error Prefix is only a convention used by Redis rather than a part of the RESP Error type.
+Note that the error prefix is a convention used by Redis rather than part of the RESP error type.

 For example, in Redis, `ERR` is a generic error, whereas `WRONGTYPE` is a more specific error that implies that the client attempted an operation against the wrong data type.
-The Error Prefix allows the client to understand the kind of error returned by the server without checking the exact error message.
+The error prefix allows the client to understand the type of error returned by the server without checking the exact error message.

-A client implementation may return different types of exceptions for various errors, or provide a generic way for trapping errors by directly providing the error name to the caller as a string.
+A client implementation can return different types of exceptions for various errors, or provide a generic way for trapping errors by directly providing the error name to the caller as a string.

-However, such a feature should not be considered vital as it is rarely useful, and simpler client implementations may return a generic error value, such as `false`.
+However, such a feature should not be considered vital as it is rarely useful.
+Also, simpler client implementations can return a generic error value, such as `false`.

 <a name="integer-reply"></a>